 Another of the predominant themes in the economic history of the French Wars is the effects of government military expenditures and borrowing.
-The levels of expenditures and borrowing were certainly unprecedented, with net annual additions to the war debt averaging between 5.75 and 6.75 percent of national income (Williamson 1985).
-The result of this borrowing was that the face value of accumulated debt in 1820 stood in excess of £850 m (Clapham 1920) with a corresponding market value of £700 m, or roughly two-times GNP (Clark 2001).
-While most of the literature has focused on the possible effects of crowding-out and its implications for British industrialization (cf. Heim and Mirowski 1987; Temin and Voth 2005; Williamson 1984; and Wright, 1999), there are a few avenues which have remained unexplored.
+The levels of expenditures and borrowing were certainly unprecedented with net annual additions to the war debt averaging between 5.75 and 6.75% of national income (Williamson, 1985).
+The result of this borrowing was that the face value of accumulated debt in 1820 stood in excess of £850 million (Clapham, 1920) with a corresponding market value of £700 million, or roughly two-times GNP (Clark, 2001).
+While most of the literature has focused on the possible effects of crowding-out and its implications for British industrialization (cf. Heim and Mirowski, 1987; Temin and Voth, 2005; Williamson, 1984; and Wright, 1999), there remain a few avenues which have remained unexplored.